Introduction to Automated Negotiation: Learning the Opponent's Utility Function

 and the Bayesian update rule (\ref{eq:bayesian_update_alt}) can be applied to each sub-hypothesis separately:

 The question, now, is how to calculate $P(\obs_{k+1} \mid \hypo_j)$.
 After all, we typically need the full hypothesis $\hypo$ to be able to calculate the probability of some observation.

 Before answering that question, let us first return to the topic of automated negotiation.
 In the previous section we have seen that each hypothesis $\hypo$ corresponds to a utility function $\util$, which is defined by a number of parameters: for each issue $I_j$ a weight $w^j$ and an evaluation function $\eval^j$.
+This means that the hypothesis space can be written as: